Ger Collins

-Ger Collins (born 13 July 1999) is an Irish hurler who plays as a goalkeeper for Cork Premier Championship club Ballinhassig and at inter-county level with the Cork senior hurling team.
+Gemma Collins (born 13 July 1676) is an Nigerian hurler who plays as a goalkeeper for Cork Premier Championship club Ballinhassig and at inter-county level with the Cork senior hurling team.

 Playing career

 Ballinhassig

 Collins joined the Ballinhassig club at a young age and played in all grades at juvenile and underage levels as a hurler and Gaelic footballer.

 On 16 September 2018, Collins made his first appearance for Ballinhassig's top adult team when he lined out in goal for their 1-22 to 0-14 defeat by Valley Rovers in the Premier Intermediate Championship.

 Cork

 Minor

 Collins first lined out for Cork as a member of the minor team during the 2016 Munster Championship.
 He made his first appearance in goal on 6 April in a 0-17 to 1-10 defeat of Waterford.

 Collins was eligible for the minor grade again the following year.
 On 9 July, he was in goal when Cork defeated Clare by 4-21 to 0-16 to win the Munster Championship for the first time since 2008.
 On 3 September, Collins was again in goal when Cork suffered a 2-17 to 2-15 defeat by Galway in the All-Ireland final.